ANU-RSES-Education/EMSC-3002/Lectures/Lecture-1-Introduction.reveal.md

 </center>
 </div>

-Two hour practicals each week (three hours allocated for us to use this lab).
+Two hour practicals each week with an associated tutorial (three hours allocated for us to use this lab).
 We hope we can run a short, local field trip this year and we will have a number of exercises in virtual mapping to prepare.
 We will be spending some time running and interpreting analogue-geology experiments in the sandbox (above).

 <--o-->